Prithpal-Sooriya/BioComputation-Assignment/README.md

 TODO NOT DONE:

+- Now that dataset2 works, we need to output to file
+  - AND find out what schema/rules are used to match all rules.

 - add in inversion crossover (where we swap places of rules)

 - Add in weights (this is extra stuff... may do this)